|

 alienator typically responds, "There isn't anything that I can

 do about it.
 I'm not telling him that he can't see you."
-PAS is an

 The mild category he calls the naïve alienators.
 They are ignorant